Dawn Silva: Later career

 Silva recorded and toured with The Gap Band in 1982.
 She signed a solo deal with Polygram Records in 1988, but her debut album was never released.

 Her recording and touring credits include but are not limited to; Ice Cube, Boyz n the Hood, Roy Ayers, Snoop Dogg, Coolio, B.B.
-King, and Parliament Funkadelic.
-Her first solo album release in Europe on Musisoft (Paris France) All My Funky Friends, December 2000, sold thousands of units, and was hailed by Tower Records (2001) as the only authentic funk album to be released in over two decades.
+King, and Parliament-Funkadelic.
+In December 2000, Silva independently released her debut solo album, All My Funky Friends, distributed in Europe through Musisoft.
+The album became a prominent underground release, prompting Pulse! magazine to call it the "most authentic funk album to be released in over two decades."